awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 ## AWS IoT Greengrass Core software<a name="gg-core-software"></a>

 The AWS IoT Greengrass Core software provides the following functionality:<a name="ggc-software-features"></a>
-+ Deployment and local execution of connectors and Lambda functions\.
++ Deployment and the local running of connectors and Lambda functions\.
 + Process data streams locally with automatic exports to the AWS Cloud\.
 + MQTT messaging over the local network between devices, connectors, and Lambda functions using managed subscriptions\.
 + MQTT messaging between AWS IoT and devices, connectors, and Lambda functions using managed subscriptions\.